Staszek27/Poker-game/README.md

 ASCII art game.
 Polish language version.

-You can play with your friends or even with bot which is implemented in the code.
+You can play with your friends and even with a bot which is implemented in the code.

 ![image info](/2.png)